doubleedesign/deakin-ontrack-reloaded/server/README.md

 Similarly, the OnTrack API also has:

 - **Tasks** are data about the individual student's work on a task, such as its status and submission date.
 They are associated with Projects.
+They are not created until you perform an action such as update the status or submit work.
+(In the background these actions trigger a `PUT` operation on the Project.)
 - **Task definitions** are exactly what the name implies - they contain fields like the task name and target date, and are associated with Units.

-The combination of which I am calling **Assignments**.
+...the combination of which I am calling **Assignments**.

 ## GraphQL server
 Eeek, GraphQL?!
 Overkill?
 Maybe.
 But it's a learning exercise.